30 Oct 3 money tips that you can put to work this month

 No, that’s not a typo.
-This month, aim to live below your means, not simply within them.
-Practically, this means spending less than you earn.
 It can be as simple as sacrificing a few dinners out or finally cancelling a few subscriptions that you never use.
 You may need to take a few extra steps to truly live below your means, but these simple changes are a great place to start.

 2. Create a budget

 Hate numbers?
 The good news is that budgeting is much more like a third-grade math problem than a high school calculus question.
 After all, it’s essentially like asking that if you make $2,000/month after taxes, how can you pay for housing, food, debt repayment, and entertainment without running out of money?

 Trust us, making a budget isn’t as hard as it looks.
 And it’s a great way to understand your own money patterns, which is the first step to becoming financially literate.